desdemonhu/bus-mall/user_stories.md

-marketing research team
+# User Stories
+## Marketing Research Team

-As a member of the marketing team, I want to know what product the user wants to buy the most.
+*As a member of the marketing team, I want to know what product the user wants to buy the most.

-As a member of the marketing team, I want to know what product we shouldn't sell based on user feedback.
+*As a member of the marketing team, I want to know what product we shouldn't sell based on user feedback.

-As a member of the marketing team, I want to see a ranking of all images.
+*As a member of the marketing team, I want to see a ranking of all images.

-As a member of the marketing team, I want to compare the number of times an image appeared to the number of times it was clicked on.
+*As a member of the marketing team, I want to compare the number of times an image appeared to the number of times it was clicked on.

-As a member of the marketing team, I only want a sample size of 25 votes.
+*As a member of the marketing team, I only want a sample size of 25 votes.

-developer
+## Developer
 As a developer, I want to create a constructor function that captures all the useful properties of the image ranking system.

 As a developer, I want to track the number of times an image is displayed vs how many times the image was clicked.